 History of the USS Fremont (APA-44)

-At the beginning of October 1944, the ship left Manus to prepare for the operations in Leyte Gulf.
+At the beginning of October 1944, the ship left Manus to prepare for operations in Leyte Gulf.
 A few times during that interval, the Fremont was attacked by enemy aircraft.
-However, the most damage that had been done to the vessel was on 24 October 1944, during the Battle of Leyte Gulf when the ship had seven of its men injured by the explosion of a shell.
-In November 1944, the Fremont departed to Hollandia where it loaded cargo and men in order to prepare for the attack on Luzon.
-As the exercises were taking place, the ship came under the attack of a lone aircraft but the crew successfully repelled it.
+However, the most damage that had been done to the vessel was on 24 October 1944, during the Battle of Leyte Gulf, when the ship had seven of its men injured by the explosion of a shell.
+In November 1944, the Fremont departed to Hollandia, where it loaded cargo and men in order to prepare for the attack on Luzon.
+As the exercises were taking place, the ship came under the attack of a lone aircraft, but the crew successfully repelled it.

-In January 1945, the Fremont departed to Guam where it took on board Marines in preparation of the operation in Iwo Jima.
-By February, the ship was landing the troops at Iwo Jima and at its return to Saipan in March 1945, the Fremont was bringing along casualties and prisoners of war.
+In January 1945, the Fremont departed for Guam, where it took on board Marines in preparation for the operation in Iwo Jima.
+By February, the ship was landing the troops at Iwo Jima, and at its return to Saipan in March 1945, the Fremont was bringing along casualties and prisoners of war.
 After a brief upkeep period at New Caledonia, the vessel went back to Leyte Gulf loaded with troopship.
-From October 1945 to August 1946, the Fremont was deployed two times to Pearl Harbor and two more times to the Philippines to bring back Marines that had to be released of duty for various reasons.
+From October 1945 to August 1946, the Fremont was deployed two times to Pearl Harbor and two more times to the Philippines to bring back Marines who had to be released from duty for various reasons.

-In January 1947, the Fremont was assigned to work along the Atlantic Fleet at Norfolk, Virginia.
+In January 1947, the Fremont was assigned to work along the Atlantic Fleet in Norfolk, Virginia.
 Between 1947 and 1960, the ship had gone on seven deployments with the 6th Fleet in the Mediterranean.
-During its 1958 tour, the Lebanon Crisis had begun which led to the Fremont being ordered to land Marines at Beirut from July to August 1958.
-When not deployed, the ship was training Marine Corps off North Carolina coast and in the Caribbean.
-In 1969, the Fremont departed to Portsmouth, Virginia to began its decommissioning process.
+During its 1958 tour, the Lebanon Crisis had begun, which led to the Fremont being ordered to land Marines at Beirut from July to August 1958.?
+When not deployed, the ship was training Marine Corps off the North Carolina coast and in the Caribbean.
+In 1969, the Fremont departed to Portsmouth, Virginia, to begin its decommissioning process.

 Asbestos Risks on the USS Fremont (APA-44)

-For a long time, the people serving in the U.S. Navy were exposed to a toxic mineral called asbestos without having been informed of the dangers that working in the proximity of such substance would do to their health.
+"Everybody got sick, and I was one of them.
+I think it was asbestos.
+I'm 85 years old now.
+I also was a writer and a photographer, so I took a lot of pictures", said another Navy veteran exposed to asbestos on the USS Fremont (APA-44).
+For a long time, the people serving in the U.S. Navy were exposed to a toxic mineral called asbestos without having been informed of the dangers that working in the proximity of such a substance would do to their health.

 Have You Been Exposed to Asbestos on the USS Fremont (APA-44)?

-If you are affected by an asbestos-related disease, we can help you with extensive information about how asbestos exposure works.
-We can also put you in touch with experienced asbestos attorneys.
-To learn more, call us at 760.621.6147.
+If you are affected by asbestos-related malignant disease, we can help you with extensive information about how asbestos exposure works.
+We can also put you in touch with experienced asbestos attorneys if you have cancer and wish to file compensation claims.